Last updated January 2023 | Contact | Privacy Policy

 Sources: 1891 census and Manchester Trade Directories 1891-1914

-There is also a marked difference between the occupations of the Didsbury Jewish groups.
-The vast majority of Sephardim were cotton shipping merchants whereas a diversity of occupations, including professions, is evident amongst the Ashkenazim (see Table 3).
-Although I found no professional status amongst the Didsbury Jews from the directory and census data in 1891, by 1914 there were two physicians, one surgeon, one solicitor, one barrister and two engineers, all of whom were Ashkenazi Jews.
-Kirsten Beach has confirmed that the one solicitor cited, Frederick Oppenheim, practiced at the law firm Vaudrey, Oppenheim and Mellor on Oxford Street (Slater’s Directories 1903 and 1911) and it seems his father, Siegmund, was also connected to the firm as Justice of the Peace.
+Kirsten Beach has confirmed that the one solicitor cited, Frederick Oppenheim, practised at the law firm Vaudrey, Oppenheim and Mellor on Oxford Street (Slater’s Directories 1903 and 1911) and it seems that his father, Siegmund, was also connected to the firm through his role as a Justice of the Peace.
 For many Ashkenazim in Didsbury, professional status appears to have been valued as a form of long-term security - something that could not be easily taken away through antisemitic policies or upheaval, unlike a business.
 While Sephardim also faced persecution in various parts of the world, the Ashkenazi experience in Eastern Europe may have made this emphasis on secure professions especially meaningful.
-For those unable to afford the educational qualifications leading to a professional career, various businesses were established besides merchants.
-Mr 'A’s' father, for instance, built a successful retailing chain of men’s-wear retailers from 1905 which grew to nearly thirty branches nationwide.

 Divisions between the Didsbury Sephardi and Ashkenazi Jews are most evident in the separate synagogal provisions in South Manchester.
 The Withington Congregation of Spanish and Portuguese Jews (est. 1904) on Mauldeth Road catered to the Sephardi community, while the South Manchester Synagogue (est. 1872), which moved from All Saints to Wilbraham Road in 1913, served the Ashkenazim.
 This segregation extends to the Jewish cemetery, where each congregation has its own plots.
 The Manchester Reform congregation plots are located closest to the entrance gates and the prayer chapel, followed by the South Manchester (Ashkenazi) section, with the Maurice Mesrie (Sephardic) graves situated at the back.

-Data on residential patterns supports Price’s finding (1984) that the Sephardim clustered in the prestigious Palatine Road.
-This was particularly evident during the years 1910-1914 when an influx of Sephardim settled there.
-Solomon Arditti, a maternal uncle of Elias Canetti, for instance, moved from Cairnfieild, 124 Barlow Moor Rd in 1913 to 'The Rossett', 123 Palatine Road.
+Data on residential patterns support Price’s finding (1984) that the Sephardim clustered along the prestigious Palatine Road.
+This was particularly evident during 1910-14, when an influx of Sephardim settled there.
+Solomon Arditti, a maternal uncle of Elias Canetti, for instance, moved from Cairnfieild, 124 Barlow Moor Road, in 1913 to 'The Rossett', 123 Palatine Road.
 House sale transactions were also frequently made between the same group of Jews.
-Directory data shows that Solomon Arditti sold Cairnfieild on Barlow Moor Road to David Manashee and bought ‘The Rossett’ on Palatine Road from Joseph Smouha - all three being Sephardi Jews.
-Likewise, Ernest Horkheimer sold his ‘Holly Royde’ mansion at 30 Palatine Rd between 1891-95 to Gustav Behrens - both were Ashkenazi Jews.
-Mr. and Mrs. 'A' emphasized that although they are in a ‘mixed marriage’ - Mr. 'A' being Ashkenazi and Mrs. 'A' Sephardi - such unions were uncommon in their parents' generation.
-During that time, social divisions between the two groups were pronounced.
+Directory data show that Solomon Arditti sold 'Cairnfieild' on Barlow Moor Road to David Menashe and bought ‘The Rossett’ on Palatine Road from Joseph Smouha - all three being Sephardi Jews.

 Holly Royde - 30 Palatine Road